-It might also mean that the timing is now perfect to start an endeavor that you have been considering.
-Like starting a family, putting up your own business or trying out that new diet fad.
+It might also mean that the timing is now perfect to start an endeavour that you have been considering.
+Like starting a family, putting up your own business, or trying out that new diet fad.
 Once you see a Cardinal, then you have the blessing to just go for it.

 You should sense that red birds are your connection to the spirit realm and that they can be utilized to acquire some curated hints.
 It is a sign that you should be definite or open about your plans when you see a red bird.
 No hidden agendas.

 It can also be an indication that your beliefs and desires will finally be taken seriously.
 They can be a sign of confidence and knowing yourself better, of listening to your own voice.
 They may embody grace, mercy, and loyalty.